0xLiyo/IPScanner-Professional/README.md

 192.168.1.10:8080
 ```

-When a port is specified, that port is used for the TCP/UDP tests.
+When a port is specified, that port is used for the corresponding TCP/UDP tests.

 ---

 ## 📥 TXT Import

-Targets can be loaded from a text file.
+Targets can be imported from a `.txt` file.

 Example: